-Basically, there is no defence to a divorce based on five years separation.
-Obviously, your spouse could dispute the fact that you have been living separately and apart for the necessary period - for example, by claiming that the period of separation was shorter than five years.
+Basically, there is almost no defence to a divorce based on five years separation.
+Obviously your spouse could dispute the fact that you have actually been living separate and apart for the necessary period - for example, by claiming that the period of separation was shorter than five years.
 The only other defence that your spouse could raise is that a divorce would cause grave financial or other hardship to him/her, and that it would be wrong in the circumstances to dissolve the marriage.
-If your spouse serves a defence to your petition, our service would end.
-In this situation, please seek further advice from josiah-lake gardiner LLP.
+If your spouse serves a defence to your petition, our service would end, but in this unlikely situation you could seek further advice from josiah-lake gardiner.

 You and your spouse separate on 1st January 2000.
 Between that date and the end of 2004 you live together for various periods of time totalling four months, but then finally decide you want a divorce.
 You would have to wait until 1st May 2005 before issuing a divorce petition – that is, five years and four months from the original date of separation.

 Living apart under the same Roof

 It is legally possible to live separate and apart from your spouse, even if you are both living under the same roof, as long as you maintain separate households within the property.
 The courts recognise that this does happen, usually for financial reasons.
 However a fairly strict legal test is applied and you might have to provide details to the court about the actual living arrangements, such as whether you share a bedroom, eat meals together or share social time, what arrangements are made for cleaning and other domestic tasks, and how you pay household and other bills.